 You can also verify the parents' breed and see what your puppy will look like when he's fully grown.
 The pet store or online listing may claim you're buying a purebred Sheltie, but in reality you may be buying a crossbreed.
 It can be hard for pet owners to distinguish this early on.
 Don't be fooled by official-looking AKC papers as these can be easily falsified.

 When seeking a puppy, please avoid the temptation of going to the pet store.
-Remember you're not saving that one pet store puppy, but fuelling the horrendous puppy mill industry.
+Remember you're not saving that one pet store puppy but fuelling the horrendous puppy mill trade.

-Instead, visit your local Sheltie Rescue or seek out an ethical Sheltie breeder and save money in the process.
+Instead, find Shelties for adoption or seek out a professional breeder with Sheltie puppies for sale.
 Tell your friends the truth about pet store puppies and help raise awareness about the proliferation of puppy mills today.

 If you'd like to take action, read more about what's being done to fight puppy mills at No Pet Store Puppies by the ASPCA.